 Go easy on the water

 Like the other steps above, there’s a key to how to use water when you come up against a pesky oil stain – don’t use too much!
 While water is critical in the fight, you don’t want to saturate your stain.
 Too much water can backfire on you and can end up damaging some types of upholstery, in particular leather.

 Make sure you have warm soapy water handy, but don’t pour it on the stain in your gusto to get rid of it quickly.
 Simply dip the sponge and squeeze it out before you dab.

 Our tips above will help you remove an oil stain from your couch.
 But what if you’re still having trouble lifting that stain?
 Maybe it was left a bit too long and it’s set in.
 Maybe you only just found it under a carefully placed cushion.
 Or perhaps it’s an aggressive type of oil.
 If you’ve tried our steps and there’s still a reminder of that last piece of pizza on your sofa upholstery, don’t despair!
 That’s when you call in the professionals.

 Upholstery professionals, like our team here at Lounge Guy Repairs, are experts in removing extra tricky stains.
 With special techniques, a secret toolkit and a wealth of knowledge, we can help you get rid of that nasty oil stain once and for all.

-For all your upholstery repairs, get in touch with the experts at Lounge Repair Guys today!
+For all your upholstery repairs, get in touch with Lounge Repair Guys today!